-The following Q&A session is intended to provide answers to some of your issues.
+The following Q&A session is intended to provide answers to some of your issues on PPE Personal Protective Equipment.
 If you need further assistance, please contact us to discuss how we can help you.
 If the answer that you are looking for is not on this page, why not contact us for more information?

 Our number is 01509 550023.

 - As an employer, is it my duty to provide PPE, free of charge?